Atherosclerosis

 We study accumulation of cholesterol in arteries during atherogenesis and look for ways to identify individuals at high risk for development of cardiovascular disease.

-We have recently developed a method for monitoring the quality of LDL particles in blood circulation by measuring the tendency of LDL particles to aggregate after their enzymatic treatment.
-Aggregation-prone LDL particles can accumulate in the arterial wall, where they may induce the formation of cholesterol-rich, inflamed plaques that can rupture and cause a heart attack.
-We have shown that LDL isolated from patients with known cardiovascular disease is more aggregation-prone than LDL isolated from healthy individuals.
-The most aggregation-prone LDL was found in those patients who later died because of cardiovascular disease.
+We have developed a method to assess LDL quality by measuring its tendency to aggregate after enzymatic treatment.
+Aggregation-prone LDL particles can accumulate in the arterial wall, where they contribute to the formation of cholesterol-rich, inflamed plaques that may eventually rupture.
+We have shown that LDL from patients with cardiovascular disease is more prone to aggregation than LDL from healthy individuals.

 Group Leader